olmps/memo/CONTRIBUTING.md

 # CONTRIBUTING

+## Collections

+TODO(matuella): Add how to contribute with the collections, alongside its guidelines.
+This will be added when the create collection functionality is added.

 ## Issues

 Whether you find a bug, something that is not clarified or a feature request, feel free to